{alt_text_cv}

 Potential Benefit

-Two double-blind randomized controlled trials have evaluated the effects of green tea extract on cognitive functions.
-One trial in 91 patients with mild cognitive impairment reported that the combination of green tea extract and L-theanine for 16 weeks resulted in significant improvements in memory and attention, particularly in patients who had relatively severe baseline impairment [4].
-The second trial examined the acute effects of a drink containing 27.5 g of green tea extract and reported that the drink increased brain connectivity associated with working memory and the degree of connectivity correlated with the magnitude of improvement in working memory [5].
-Green tea contains several compounds that may have beneficial properties, including caffeine, L-theanine, and green tea catechins (e.g., EGCG) [6][7].
+Three double-blind randomized controlled trials have evaluated the effects of green tea/extract on cognitive functions.
+In one trial in 99 older adults with subjective cognitive decline or mild cognitive impairment, matcha green tea (2 grams) taken daily for 12 months improved social acuity score compared to placebo, but not global cognition or other cognitive functions including attention, cognitive flexibility, and executive attention [4].
+A trial in 91 patients with mild cognitive impairment reported that the combination of green tea extract and L-theanine for 16 weeks resulted in significant improvements in memory and attention, particularly in patients who had relatively severe baseline impairment [5].
+The third trial examined the acute effects of a drink containing 27.5 g of green tea extract and reported that the drink increased brain connectivity associated with working memory, and the degree of connectivity correlated with the magnitude of improvement in working memory [6].
+Green tea contains several compounds that may have beneficial properties, including caffeine, L-theanine, and green tea catechins (e.g., EGCG) [7; 8].

 For Dementia Patients